ShailadhShinde/Identifying-Insincere-Questions-on-Quora/README.md

  - <b>Dataset prerequisite for training</b>:

- Before starting to train a model, make sure to download the dataset from <a href="https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data" target="_blank">here </a> or add it to your notebook
+ Before starting to train a model, make sure to download the dataset from <a href="https://www.kaggle.com/competitions/quora-insincere-questions-classification/data" target="_blank">here </a> or add it to your notebook
  ### 🐳 Setting up and Running the project

- Just download/copy the files `time_series.py / time_Series.ipynb ` and `EDA.ipynb / EDA.py ` and run them
+ Just download/copy the files `quora.py / quora.ipynb ` and run them (Make sure to enable GPU)